Difference Between Agile vs Scrum

 - Scrum is the methodology to implement agile.
 No changes are allowed once the sprint gets started.

-- The customer requirements are put into Project Backlog and are
+- The customer requirements are put into Project Backlog.

 - It doesn’t require any software development practices to use; they require management practices.

 Agile vs Scrum Comparison Table